How to Delete Backups From Icloud

 If you need to delete photos or other data stored in iCloud, navigate to the appropriate section under Manage Account Storage.
 To delete an iCloud backup, simply choose the backup you want to remove and confirm the deletion.
 This step is essential to free up space and optimize your storage, allowing you to efficiently restore your iPhone whenever needed.

-See also How to Save Pictures to Google Drive
+See also Can I Backup My Computer to Google Drive

 Managing your iCloud effectively ensures your backups are up-to-date and relevant.